cnr-ibba/IMAGE-CommonDataPool/README.md

 # Special notes about links to dad-is interface

+Dadis links were derived from DADIS data relying on breed, species and country.
-Is not always possible to set a correct dad-is link.
-First of all, dad-is species uses the common names, while we track record with scientific names.
-In CDP there's and endpoint to track the common_name -> scientific_name conversion.
-This is used in import_data to construct the dad-is url which could be the same for all the organism with the same breed-specie-country.
-Not all dadis links are valid, maybe breeds are missing or not named in the same way.
-The callback for the dadis link will return a default page for species list.
+Download all data [from dadis](http://www.fao.org/dad-is/dataexport/en/), and place the download data as `Report_Export_Data.csv` file into the `data` folder of this project.
+Dad-is species uses the common names, while we track record with scientific names.
+In CDP there's an endpoint to track the relationship between common_name and scientific_name conversion.
+This is used in `process_fao_metadata.py` scripts to construct the dad-is url and relate the organism models by patching them using the `API`